tfpk/lifetimekata/exercises/05_lifetimes_on_types/README.md

 ## Exercise: Two Lifetimes on a Struct

-In this exercise, we will be making a small program which finds the unique words between two strings compile.
+In this exercise, we will be modifying a small program which finds the unique words between two strings.
+At the moment, it does not have any lifetime annotations, and therefore does not compile.

 Our goal is to return a struct that contains all the unique words from the first string, and all the unique words from the second string.
-They should have seperate lifetimes.
+They should have separate lifetimes.